 There are eleven (11) disadvantaged unincorporated communities (DUCs) located within the boundary of OCMVCD.
 These DUCs are adjacent to and located within the spheres of influence of the cities of Anaheim, Stanton, and Westminster and include residential, commercial, and recreational land uses.
-The land use within the DUCs includes residential, commercial, industrial, and recreational.

-Determination 3: Present and planned capacity of public facilities and adequacy of public services, adequacy of public services, infrastructure needs, or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.
+Determination 3: Present and planned capacity of public facilities and adequacy of public services, , infrastructure needs, or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.